OCIPOC/katacoda-scenarios-20/apache-spark/apache-spark-scala/intro.md

-# Apache Spark Installation
+# Apache Spark Scala

-In this lab exercise, you will learn how to create RDDs from spark-shell.
+In this lab exercise, you will learn Scala basics.